The AMC purpose and constitution

 - the recognition of medical specialties

-J. to work with international health, accreditation and testing authorities and agencies to bring about improvement in the furtherance of these objects; and
+J. to work with international health, education, accreditation and testing authorities and agencies to bring about improvement in standards of medical education and assessment; and

 The AMC does not: